teirm/cpp_multithreading/ch_4/notes.md

 use std::promise::get_future().
 The future becomes ready after the value is set in the promise using std::promise::set_value().
-If the std::promise is destroyed withou a value set, an exception is stored instead.
+If the std::promise is destroyed without a value set, an exception is stored instead.

-**Note**: clang++ did *not* throw an error when compiling a program using promises withouth -lpthread.
+**Note**: clang++ did *not* throw an error when compiling a program using promises without -lpthread.
 The executable then threw a std::system_error.

 #### Dealing with exceptions in the future